 Like its predecessors at their introductions, the 1D X III promises to be the best sports/action/media/wildlife camera Canon (and arguably, anyone) has ever introduced.
-While the III retains the excellent, tough, weather-sealed, very mature exterior design of the 1D X II, promising professionals a simple transition, the internals of the 1D X III are vastly brand new and this camera is feature-loaded, including a blazing fast 16/20 fps shooting speed with a new, high-resolution AF system keeping subjects precisely focused and Smart Controllers to make AF point selection fast.
-DIGIC X power and a new imaging sensor featuring an innovative new lowpass filter ensure optimal image quality.
+While the III retains the excellent, tough, weather-sealed, very mature exterior design of the 1D X II, promising professionals a simple transition, the internals of the 1D X III are vastly brand new and this camera is feature-loaded, including a blazing fast 16/20 fps shooting speed with a new, high-resolution AF system keeping subjects precisely focused and new Smart Controllers to make AF point selection incredibly fast.
+DIGIC X power and a new imaging sensor featuring an innovative new lowpass filter ensures optimal image quality.
 Those interested in movie capture should find their eyebrows raising at the in-camera-recorded 5.5k uncropped RAW movie capability.

-Before continuing the review, I'll take a short tangent to share how this camera name is derived: In competition, "1" is usually the spot you want.
+Before continuing the review, I'll take a short tangent to share how this camera's name is derived: In competition, "1" is usually the spot you want.
 It is the same in Canon's DSLR lineup: The single digit "1" means top-of-the-line, best available, you're going to love it.
-For only 1-Series cameras, the "-" goes between the "1" and the following letter.
+For only 1-Series cameras, a "-" goes between EOS and the "1".
 The "D" means "Digital" (yes, there were 1-Series film SLR cameras).
 The "X" represents a "crossover" that took place, representing the merging of the 1D (with a 1.3x FOVCF sensor) and the 1Ds (with a 1.0x full-frame sensor) product lines.
 The "X" also initially represented the Roman numeral 10, representing the 10th generation of Canon pro cameras — starting with the F1 of the 70s.
 While the latter representation no longer works (the succeeding camera was not called the "XI"), the eXtreme referral still does.
 The naming approach Canon often gives to a new version of an existing higher-end model line camera is to add a Mark number reference, a "Mark III" in this case.